kuttysoftmy/chipper/docs/get-started.md

 Tell me a story about Chipper, the brilliant golden retriever.
 ```

 Chipper will now respond using the test data embeddings we set up in the previous step.
-Essentially, we embedded a few fun stories about Chipper’s adventures, so you’ll likely hear all about them now!
+Essentially, we embedded a few fun stories about Chipper's adventures, so you'll likely hear all about them now!

 ::: info
-You’ll likely see a message like `Starting to download model xy.z...`.
-Don’t worry, this only happens once for the default model.
+You'll likely see a message like `Starting to download model xy.z...`.
+Don't worry, this only happens once for the default model.
 In the future, I plan to enhance this process with a progress bar or something similar.
 Once the download is complete, you can reload the page for a smoother experience.
 :::

 ## Step 4: Embedding Your Own Data 📊

 Congratulations!
-Now we’re diving into the details.
-Embeddings are organized into what’s called an `index`, which is essentially a label for a "drawer" where data or embeddings are stored.
+Now we're diving into the details.
+Embeddings are organized into what's called an `index`, which is essentially a label for a "drawer" where data or embeddings are stored.
 By default, Chipper uses an index named `default`.
 While embeddings and the web UI will automatically use this default, you can specify a different one if needed.
-Just remember, if you switch to another index, you’ll also need to select it in the web UI using the `/index myindex` command.
+Just remember, if you switch to another index, you'll also need to select it in the web UI using the `/index myindex` command.

 ### 4.1 Basic Embedding